 Nasal irrigation utilizing a buffered isotonic saline solution (salt water) helps to reduce swollen and congested nasal and sinus tissues.
 In addition, it washes out thickened nasal secretions, irritants (smog, pollens, etc.), bacteria, and crusts from the nose and sinuses.
 Non-prescription nasal sprays (Ocean spray, Ayr, Nasal) can be used frequently, and are very convenient to use.

 - Nasal irrigation can be done several times per day.

-- Nasal irrigation is frequently performed with a syringe or a Water Pik device (the attachment is purchased separately).
+- Nasal irrigation is frequently performed with a syringe, a Water Pik device (the attachment is purchased separately), or a Neti-pot.